-The maritime history of North Carolina is long and rich with the first settlers from Europe arriving here by boat more than 400 years ago.
-The long coast has seen its share of shipping, international trade, and even piracy.
-Today, the state has two important ports that make up a significant share of the cargo that comes in along the Atlantic coast of the U.S. If you work here or on ships that come into the ports, you should know that a North Carolina maritime lawyer could be your best ally if you are injured on the job.
-In the terrible event that you die on the job, your loved ones can also rely on a maritime lawyer to help them fight for compensation.
+North Carolina has two important ports that make up a significant share of the cargo that comes in along the Atlantic coast of the U.S. If you work here or on ships that come into the ports, you should know that a North Carolina maritime lawyer could be your best ally if you are injured on the job.
+You and your loved ones can rely on a North Carolina maritime lawyer to fight for compensation.

 Get Matched with a Leading Maritime Attorney in Your Area